tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     test_is_description_line()

-This is our first piece of Python code so let us explain it in detail.

 The first line is a module level "docstring" and it is used to explain the intent of the module as a whole.
 A "module" is basically a file with a ``.py`` extension, i.e. a Python file.
 Modules are used to group related functionality